check-spelling/cassandra/src/java/org/apache/cassandra/service/paxos/Paxos.md

        a read result obtained by resolving the quorum of read responses; the partition update is empty if the operation was a read or the CAS failed.
-    4. If the proposal is empty (i.e. the operation was a read or the CAS failed), the coordinator checks the maximum of the quorum's `promisedWrite` values agains the `MRA`'s ballot number.
+    4. If the proposal is empty (i.e. the operation was a read or the CAS failed), the coordinator checks the maximum of the quorum's `promisedWrite` values against the `MRA`'s ballot number.
 If that maximum isn't higher, the operation completes.
     5. If there was no quorum of promises with false `read-only` flag, the coordinator restarts the process (step 8).
     6. Otherwise, it sends the proposal as a `propose` message with the value and the current ballot number to all